 Hopefully this exercise provided some insight into what graduate schools typically look for in applicants as well as some areas of your application that may need some attention.
 Remember to consult as many of the resources available to you as possible.
-Specifically, the Career Center is here to assist you with the following:
+Specifically, the Career and Professional Development Center is here to assist you with the following:

 - Decision-making: general questions and concerns

 - Resources for selecting a program

 - The application process

 - Essays and personal statements (remember the Writing Center, too!)

-- Selecting and approaching individuals to serve as references

 - Portfolio reviews

 - Graduate admissions exams and practice tests

 - Practice interviews

 - Graduate school fairs and events

-- Applying for financial aid